15 Thanksgiving “Facts” That Are Not True

 The “first Thanksgiving” was a joyous celebration

 While the feast that occurred in the fall of 1621 celebrated the harvest, it was not a joyous occasion.
 In the fall of 1620, around 100 Europeans set sail on the Mayflower, intending to land at the mouth of the Hudson River.
 They landed instead in Cape Cod Harbor in December of that same year.
 By the fall of 1621, half were dead, mostly as a result of illness and poor nutrition.
 With half their number having recently died, the “first Thanksgiving” was probably more of a “wake” (think: drinking, socializing, and remembering the dearly departed) than a celebration.
+If you’re hosting, get your hands on these products that can fix any Thanksgiving emergency.

 Thanksgiving was always a family-oriented celebration